DuckEverlasting/Graphs/projects/social/README.md

 ## 3. Questions

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `addFriendship()`?
 Why?
+    500. Total friendships = number of connections = 100 * 10.
+(1000)Add friendship starts a two way connection, so call it half as many times as your total number of connections.
+(1000 / 2 = 500)

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?
+    Percentage of other users in a single users friend network is around 0.5%.
+Percentage of other users in a single friends EXTENDED network is about 99.5%

 ## 4. Stretch Goal

 1. You might have found the results from question #2 above to be surprising.
 Would you expect results like this in real life?
 If not, what are some ways you could improve your friendship distribution model for more realistic results?
+    In real life, this is unlikely, because friendships are not random, They're often based on age, location, interests, and common connections.
+You could simulate this by providing a random set of interests, an age, and a location to each user, and then when choosing their friends, you could give a heavily weighted preference to other users that match those properties.
+You could also weight more strongly users that have friends in common.

 2. If you followed the hints for part 1, your `populateGraph()` will run in O(n^2) time.
 Refactor your code to run in O(n) time.
 Are there any tradeoffs that come with this implementation?
+    The tradeoff for what I've written is that as you approach maximum density in your graph, it's going to get ridiculously slow.
+It will have to find a random friendship that isn't already taken, not a problem if most of them aren't, but a huge problem if most of them are.
+For example: in the above example of 1000 user, avg 5 friendships each, you generally get less than 10 random attempts failing.
+If you change that to a network of 100 people, with an avg of 50 friends each, you get around 1000 random attempts failing.